 Usage of Code Snippets

-The general guideline for use of Open Source Software components is: always check the associated Open Source license.
+The general guideline for use of Open Source Software components is: always check the associated Open Source license and get architectural approval.
 The rule set below gives you some hints about the most important aspects of Open Source Software licenses.
 When it is in doubt whether an Open Source Software component is problematic or not, please contact your Open Source Software responsible.

 G/CS10 Do prefer introducing an unchanged library in binary form to Endeavour instead of copying parts as code snippets of that library to the Endeavour code base.
 Follow the rules of the previous chapter when doing so.